The First Expandable Macs and Portable Macs

 Lisa Trashed

-The Macintosh XL was very unsuccessful.
+The Macintosh XL was very unsuccessful, in part because Lisa was only a 5 MHz computer to begin with.
 Introduced in January, it was discontinued in April.
 Apple sold its stock of XLs to Sun Remarketing, who changed the machines into Macs.
-By 1989, Apple decided to buy back all of the machines and buried them in a Utah landfill.
+By 1989, Apple decided to buy back all of the machines and bury them in a Utah landfill.

 Knowledge Navigator and Pocket Crystal